Introducing Asana’s Fall 2024 Release. Discover what's new.Explore now

 You can do this by gathering your estimates and comparing them against your logged time.
 It’s a good idea to keep your logged time in a shared space where team members can access the data throughout the project.

-Step 5.
-Plot the burndown
+Step 5: Plot the burndown chart

 The final step in the process involves plotting your datasets on your burndown chart.
 You can do this by filling in your estimated effort on the Y-axis.
 In the example above, this would begin at 80 hours and continue down to 16 hours.
 On the X-axis, you’ll start with day one and continue to day five.

 Once you’ve completed your story points, you can begin drawing your ideal remaining time and your actual time.
-These lines will likely look slightly different unless your actual work ended up being the precise effort estimated at the beginning.
+These lines will likely look slightly different unless your actual work ends up being the precise effort estimated at the beginning.

 Here is an example of what your burndown chart would look like with this example.